Xzensi/NipahTV/docs/diagrams/architecture_c4_classes.md

    -  A cache within each `RoomSubscription`.
    -  Stores the output of the `MessageFeedProcessorPipeline` (`ProcessedChatMessageData`), keyed by message ID.
    -  Used by `MessageProcessorService` to avoid redundant processing.
-   -  Invalidated by `MessageProcessorService` when relevant `EmoteSetUpdateEvent`s occur.
+   -  Invalidated by `MessageProcessorService` when relevant `EmoteSetUpdateEvent`s or third-party state change events occur.

 -  **`RoomSubscription` (Datatype):**